kankkueo/rmm2/README.md

 ## Issues

 As stated, unpacking archives often fails.
-If this happens just extract the archive into a directory inside the mods directory and try again.
+If this happens, extract the archive into a directory inside the mods directory and try installing again.